 Sections marked with this symbol include evidence-based practice recommendations.
-The level of evidence and/or strength EVIDENCE-BASED of recommendation, as provided PRACTICE RECOMMENDATION evidence-based source, are also included so you may determine the validity or relevance of the information.
-These sections may be used in conjunction with the course material for better application to
+The level of evidence and/or strength of recommendation, as provided by the evidence-based source, are also included so you may determine the validity or relevance of the information.
+These sections may be used in conjunction with the course material for better application to your daily practice.